ParticulaCode/GoDicePythonAPI/README.md

 Reading responses
 -----------
 Each die object has a "result_queue" attribute.
-Whenever a response/message is sent to the die, it's resposne code (if it has one) and it's value placed in the result queue as a tuple.
+Whenever a response/message is sent to the die, it's response code (if it has one) and it's value placed in the result queue as a tuple.

 Example for iterating throught the queue:
 ```python